atomic-penguin/cookbook-snmp/README.md

 these following attributes to best suit your own environment.

 * `snmp['agentAddress']`
-  - SNMP Listening address, default is UDP port 161 on all interfaces.
+  - SNMP Listening address, default is "udp:161".
 See `man 8 snmpd`, section LISTENING ADDRESSES for further details.

 * `snmp['community']`